Bristol: Rail

 Bristol's principal surviving suburban railway is the Severn Beach Line to Avonmouth and Severn Beach.
 Although Portishead Railway's passenger service was a casualty of the Beeching cuts, freight service to the Royal Portbury Dock was restored from 2000 to 2002.
 The MetroWest scheme, formerly known as The Greater Bristol Metro, proposes to increase the city's rail capacity including the restoration of a further 3 mi of track on the line to Portishead (a dormitory town with one connecting road), and a further commuter rail line from Bristol Temple Meads to Henbury, on an existing freight line.
 Following numerous delays, the two lines are due to be opened in 2026.

 Roads

-The M4 motorway connects the city on an east–west axis from London to West Wales, and the M5 is a north–south west axis from Birmingham to Exeter.
+The M4 motorway connects the city on an east–west axis from London to West Wales, and the M5 is a north–southwest axis from Birmingham to Exeter.
 The M49 motorway is a shortcut between the M5 in the south and the M4 Severn Crossing in the west, and the M32 is a spur from the M4 to the city centre.
 The Portway connects the M5 to the city centre, and was the most expensive road in Britain when opened in 1926.